AhmedMohamedAbdelHamid/Train-Station-System/README.md

 ## Responsibilities

-Ahmed Mohamed Abdel Hamid:
 - Wrote all SQL code for database creation and operations
 - Designed and created the Entity-Relationship Diagram (ERD), including all relationships between entities
 - Provided the data used in the project
 - Implemented the core database functionality

-Omar Khaled:
-- Assisted with the preparation of the project report

 ## Setup and Installation